Middle Years Program (MYP)

 Below is a brief overview of the foundational components of the Middle Years Program at Meridian School.
 For a more in depth explanation, please visit our Academic Program of Studies or visit IBO’s website.
+The Middle Years Program at Meridian School is offered in grades 6 through 10.

 Action and Service